 Anti-CAA protests: SC asks activist Harsh Mander to respond to allegations of hate speeches

 The Supreme Court asked activist Harsh Mander on Friday to file his response to the allegation of the Delhi Police that he had also delivered hate speeches during anti-CAA protests here.
-The top court, however, made it clear that it had not issued a contempt notice to Mander and said it would hear the plea on April 15.
+A bench, comprising Chief Justice SA Bobde and Justices BR Gavai and Surya Kant, however made it clear that it had not issued a contempt notice to Mander and said it would hear the plea on April 15.

 The Delhi Police, in its plea filed on Wednesday, sought initiation of contempt proceedings against Mander for his alleged derogatory remarks, making insinuations against the apex court and its judges.
 Appearing for Mander, senior advocate Dushyant Dave said he had perused the statement attributed to the activist and found nothing contemptuous and objectionable in those.